A Day in the Life of an Orthodox Jew

 Before I describe daily life, you need to understand that Orthodox Judaism is not one uniform group.
 There is tremendous variety, but two ends of the spectrum help frame the picture:

 Hasidic and Yeshivish Jews live a more insular life.
 They follow traditions that date back to pre-World War II European shtetl life, when Jews lived in small, self-contained communities.
-The Hasidic movement was founded over 250 years ago by Rabbi Yisrael Baal Shem Tov, and the Yeshivish (Litvish) world traces its roots to the Vilna Gaon.
-Both groups are strictly observant, keeping isolated from much of secular society.
+The Hasidic movement was founded over 250 years ago by Rabbi Yisrael Baal Shem Tov.
+The Yeshivish (Litvish) world grew out of the Misnagdic tradition associated with the Vilna Gaon, who was the great opponent of the early Hasidic movement; institutionally, the Litvish yeshiva world was built by his disciple Rav Chaim Volozhin, who founded the famous Volozhin yeshiva.
+Both groups are strictly observant, keeping mostly apart from secular society.

 Modern Orthodox Jews synthesize Jewish law with the modern, secular world.
-They keep Shabbat, eat kosher, and follow Torah and rabbinic tradition">halacha, but they also attend secular universities, pursue professional careers, and engage with broader culture.
+They keep Shabbat, eat kosher, and follow halacha, but they also attend secular universities, pursue professional careers, and engage with broader culture.

 Morning: How the Day Begins